Genivia/ugrep/README.md

     -Z[MAX], --fuzzy[=MAX]
             Fuzzy mode: report approximate pattern matches within MAX errors.
-            By default, MAX is 1 and one deletion, insertion or substitution is allowed.
+            By default, MAX is 1: one deletion, insertion or substitution is allowed.
 When `+' and/or `-' preceed MAX, only insertions and/or deletions are allowed.
 When `~' preceeds MAX, substitution counts as one error.
 For example, -Z+~3 allows up to three insertions or